Cobrettie/notes/topics/javascript.md

 // the above example is a synchronous callback, because it is executed immediately
 ```

+## 'this' in JavaScript

+- 'this' is a pointer to an Object

 ## Prototypes in Javascript

 A <strong>prototype</strong> is another object, that is used as a fallback source of properties